Krityug/HungerGames/README.md

 2. /profile - Profile Menu
 3. /quests slayer - Opens Slayer Quest Menu
 4. set classes - Let's you set classes.
+5. Health Bar and Hunger Bar won't go down.
+6. Health Bar won't get effected by any kind of doamage.
+7. Knowback will also not be taken on any kind of damage.